JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 ### Multi-task learning

-Whereas in transfer learning, you have a sequential process where you learn from task A and then transfer that to task B. In multi-task learning, you start off simultaneously, trying to have one neural network do several things at the same time.
-And then each of these task helps hopefully all of the other task.
+Whereas in transfer learning, you have a sequential process where you learn from task A and then transfer that to task B --- in multi-task learning, you start off simultaneously, trying to have one neural network do several things at the same time.
+The idea is that shared information from each of these tasks improves performance on _all_ tasks.
 Let's look at an example.

 #### Simplified autonomous driving example